WebMole/WebMole/ReadMe.md

 Disclaimer
 ----------

-Webmole does not provide any way to hack a website nor encourage hacking.
-The project is delivered as-is for research purpouses and web maps generation and analysis.
+Webmole does not provide any way to hack a website nor encourages hacking.
+The project is delivered as-is for research purposes and web map generation and analysis.

 Credits
 -------

-Written by [Gabriel Le Breton](http://www.gableroux.com), [Fabien Maronnaud](mailto:fabien.maronnaud@gmail.com) in collaboration with [Sylvain Hallé](http://www.leduotang.com/sylvain/), Professor at Université du Québec à Chicoutimi.
+Written by [Gabriel Le Breton](http://www.gableroux.com), [Fabien Maronnaud](mailto:fabien.maronnaud@gmail.com) in collaboration with [Sylvain Hallé](http://www.leduotang.com/sylvain/), professor at [Université du Québec à Chicoutimi](http://www.uqac.ca).

 Developpement
 =============